2021 TAS Archeobotany Academy

 Course Description and Details

 Registration for this academy is open to TAS members.
-The registration fee for this academy is $100 and includes two days instruction with refreshments and lunch.
+The registration fee for this academy is $100 and includes two days instruction and an Archeobotany Academy kit with materials for hands-on activities.
 Participants will also receive a digital course manual.
 A certificate of participation will be awarded to attendees.
 Continuing Professional Education (CPE) credit is available for teachers as approved by the Texas State Board of Education Certification (SBEC).
 No previous archeological experience is needed to enjoy these sessions.

 Cancellations after the deadline are non-refundable.
 Cancellation vacancies will be filled from a waiting list.